-(2) Consists of sales of products manufactured by Middleby and products

-(3) Consists of sales to the Company's international distribution division from the Company's other business divisions.
+- (2) Consists of sales of products manufactured by Middleby and products manufactured by third parties. - (3) Consists of sales to the Company's international distribution division from the Company's other business divisions.

 RESULTS OF OPERATIONS

 The following table sets forth certain consolidated statement of income items as a percentage of net sales for the periods presented: